How to Win Friends and Influence People

 Enrollment in Carnagey’s public-speaking classes quickly swelled, and by the end of 1914 he was teaching at YMCAs in Newark, New Jersey; Baltimore, Maryland; Philadelphia; and Wilmington, Delaware.
 Carnagey also began writing for magazines such as Illustrated World and American Magazine where he honed the cheery anecdote-heavy writing style he would later use in his self-help books.
 He changed the spelling of his last name to “Carnegie” in 1925, a move which he never explained but had the effect of tying him, if in name only, to leading businessman Andrew Carnegie.

 By the mid-1930s Carnegie had a successful national radio program, Little Known Facts About Well Known People, and he had published several books, including two volumes on public speaking and another volume culled from his radio work.
-The Carnegie Institute of Effective Speaking and Human Relations ran public-speaking classes nationwide, and one of the Institute’s students, billionaire investor Warren Buffett, credits that course as life-changing.
-Leon Shimkin, a bookkeeper at Simon & Schuster who attended one of his public-speaking courses, persuaded Carnegie to develop the courses into a book.
+The Carnegie Institute of Effective Speaking and Human Relations ran public-speaking classes nationwide, and one of the Institute’s students, billionaire investor Warren Buffett, credited that course as life-changing.
+Leon Shimkin, a bookkeeper at Simon & Schuster, Inc. who attended one of his public-speaking courses, persuaded Carnegie to develop the courses into a book.
 How to Win Friends and Influence People was published in November 1936, and within three weeks it had sold 70,000 copies.
 By November 1939 it had sold one million.

 Carnegie’s biographer, Steven Watts, has noted that the book reflected all the phases of the author’s life: his personal rise to success and his stints in sales, acting, journalism, and teaching.
 At the same time, it spoke to profound needs in the American psyche, especially amidst the Great Depression.
 Readers were craving hope and a sense of personal empowerment, “a lifeline to pull them to economic safety and social success,” in the words of Watts.
 “Carnegie’s optimistic advice seemed to provide it,” Watts writes, referring to that lifeline.
 “He appeared with the right ideas at the right time.”